MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/client/client-returns-wrong-clienttype.md

 ## Symptoms

-Running, for example, the Business Client tablet client and the Business Client phone client simultaneously in the same browser session will return the same `ClientType`.
+Running, for example, the Business Client tablet client and the Business Client phone client simultaneously in the same browser session will return the same [ClientType](/dynamics365/business-central/dev-itpro/developer/methods-auto/clienttype/clienttype-option).

 ## Resolution

-If you have implemented code that checks for the `CurrentClientType`, you must run each of the different clients in separate browser windows to make sure that the correct client type is returned for each of the clients.
+If you have implemented code that checks for the [CurrentClientType](/dynamics365/business-central/dev-itpro/developer/methods-auto/session/session-currentclienttype-method), you must run each of the different clients in separate browser windows to make sure that the correct client type is returned for each of the clients.

-## Next steps
+## More information

 [Designing for different screen sizes on tablet and phone](/dynamics365/business-central/dev-itpro/developer/devenv-designing-different-screen-sizes-tablet-and-phone)
 [CurrentClientType method](/dynamics365/business-central/dev-itpro/developer/methods-auto/session/session-currentclienttype-method)